dmcg/daviddenton.github.io/_drafts/connectpattern.md

 val user: UserDetails = gitHub.getUser("octocat")
 ```

 Even better, for actions which consist more than one API call such as `getLatestUserForCommit()` below, we can just create more extension functions which delegate down to the individual actions.
 These functions can be added to `GitHubApi` instances at the global level, or just in the contexts or modules which make sense.
-The extension functions allow us to compose our own custom adapter out of the individual Action parts:
+The extension functions effectively allow us to compose our own custom `GitHubApi` Adapter out of the individual Action parts that we are interested in:

 ```kotlin
 fun GitHubApi.getLatestUser(org: String, repo: String) {